40843245/markdown-tutorial/full guide.md

 >> you're lucky.
 Midory is way too nice huh.
 >>> it's all for to say to an unwell person.
 >>>> it's not a big deal AE what she's got a point.

++ Example 4:

+      > in the following week,
+      >> ouch ouch are you okay?
+      >>> stepping into the gap between the train and the platform...
+      >>>> why are you always so careless?
+      >>> I wasn't paying attention because the train was about to leave once we get over there
+      >> we need to get it treat.
+      > sorry to trouble you.

+The rendered output looks like this:

+> in the following week,
+>> ouch ouch are you okay?
+>>> stepping into the gap between the train and the platform...
+>>>> why are you always so careless?
+>>> I wasn't paying attention because the train was about to leave once we get over there
+>> we need to get it treat.
+> sorry to trouble you.

+> we still have two more weeks left for bird watching,
+> so you need to be more careful. huh those are the kids from last week they're here again how dare they embrace me last time hey you guys stand up and give me your seat but K is injured I'm sorry could you ask someone else for the seat aari just BR her ankle what prano do they know each other unbelievable how can she demand seed from an injured girl what uh
+I'm fine come on please sit down Carrie are you able to steal I'm okay I'm good at standing on one foot the swaying